How to Create a Twitter Account

 - Name.
 New Twitter users often make the mistake of filling in their username in this spot.
 This is for your real name.

 - Location.
-You don't have to enter your postal address.
-Just a city, state or region is sufficient.
+You shouldn't enter your postal address.
+Just a country, city, state or region is sufficient.

 - Website.
 You might want to send your Twitter followers to a specific page on your website or blog.
 You can send them to any site you want so they can learn more about you.